 - Encouragement of local landscaping practices and policies that preserve Florida's native plant heritage

-The Pinellas Chapter FNPS, with over 400 members, is the state's largest and holds monthly meetings and field trips, workshops, special events and volunteer work days.
-It was established in 1990.
+The Pinellas Chapter is the largest chapter of FNPS.
+It holds monthly meetings from September through June, and hosts field trips, workshops, special events and volunteer work days.
+Most activities of the chapter are open to all, regardless of FNPS membership status.

 Through education and conservation activities, we promote the use of native plants in landscapes to support wildlife, enhance native biodiversity, reduce introduction of non-native pest plants and conserve water.
-PCFNPS activities include:
+Pinellas FNPS activities include:

 - Monthly meetings where we hear entertaining and informative speakers on topics related to Florida native plants, share plants, meet other plant enthusiasts and enjoy refreshments.

-- Monthly field trips for viewing native plants and plant communities, and enjoying Southwest Florida's environment and wildlife.
+- Field trips for viewing native plants and plant communities, and enjoying southwest Florida's natural resources and wildlife.

 - "How-To" workshops on native plants and related gardening topics